Dileepreddy93/smartcloudops-ai/README.md

 5. Submit a pull request

 ### Code Standards

-- Follow existing code style
+- Follow PEP 8 for Python
+- Use TypeScript for frontend
-- Add comprehensive tests
+- Write comprehensive tests
 - Update documentation
-- Ensure security best practices

 ---